untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 ## Export A Single Asset

-Use `untoldengine export` from any directory to convert one USD or USDZ asset into one `.untold` runtime file.
+Use `untoldengine export` from any directory to convert one USD/USDZ or `.blend` asset into one `.untold` runtime file.

 Basic usage: